SystemsBiologyUniandes/OscillationsData/README.md

 * [Pandas](https://pandas.pydata.org/)
 * [PyEcoLib](https://github.com/SystemsBiologyUniandes/PyEcoLib/wiki) Used to perform the simulations

- To download the library you can put the command in your terminal (linux, mac) `python3 -m pip3 install PyEcoLib` or in your CMD (windows) with the command `pip install PyEcoLib`
+ To download the PyEcoLib library you can put the command in your terminal (linux, mac) `python3 -m pip3 install PyEcoLib` or in your CMD (windows) with the command `pip install PyEcoLib`